 During the Cretaceous Era, which ended 69 mya, CO2 levels were 1700 ppm.
 Tropical conditions extended as far north as what is now New York.
 There was no ice at the poles.
 It is postulated that Cretaceous CO2 related climate warming led to a significant methane release from the seafloor, indicating potential for similar destabilization of gas hydrates.
 Mass brittle star skeletons were found and preserved intact most probably because of increased methane seepage, killing the individuals and inducing rapid cementation.

-Researchers similarly found that although the Paleocene-Eocene Thermal Maximum (PETM) 55 mya, when the Earth was more than 8 °C hotter, could have caused rapid methane hydrate breakdown in deep-sea sediments, methane release from the sediments into the ocean would have taken hundreds to thousands of years.
+Researchers similarly found that although the Paleocene-Eocene Thermal Maximum (PETM) 55 mya, when the Earth was more than 8 °C hotter, could have caused rapid methane hydrate breakdown in deep-sea sediments.
+But the methane release from the sediments into the ocean would have taken hundreds to thousands of years.
 In the simulations, most of the methane remained trapped in sediment pores.